When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Treatment Options for Sleep Apnea Headaches

-If you are waking up with a headache every morning, set up an appointment with your doctor.
-They can ask you questions about your symptoms and carry out tests to determine whether your morning headaches are caused by obstructive sleep apnea or something else.
+If you’re waking up with a headache every morning, you should set up an appointment with your doctor.
+They can ask you questions about your symptoms and carry out tests to determine whether your morning headaches are caused by OSA or something else.

 Sleep apnea headaches tend to disappear once you are successfully treated for OSA.
 Common treatments for OSA include continuous positive airway pressure (CPAP) therapy, oral appliances, lifestyle changes, and surgery .